Japanese-American service in World War II: 442nd Regimental Combat Team

 Meanwhile, an earlier decision to demote Nisei soldiers to 4-C class (enemy aliens ineligible for military service because of nationality) was reversed, and the Army in January 1943 issued a call for Japanese-American volunteers.
 Most of the initial recruits came from Hawaii, as those on the mainland were reluctant to volunteer while they and their families remained in camp.
 The 2,686 accepted Hawaiians (out of 10,000 volunteers) and about 1,000 mainlanders were sent to Camp Shelby.
 The U.S. Army regiment served in Europe during World War II.
 Japanese Americans already in training at the start of the war had been removed from active duty shortly after Pearl Harbor, and the Army stopped accepting new Nisei recruits in early 1942.
 However, community leaders in Hawaii as well as Japanese-American leaders like Mike Masaoka along with War Department officials like John J. McCloy soon began to push the Roosevelt administration to allow Nisei to serve in combat.
 A military board was convened in June 1942 to address the issue, but their final report opposed forming a Nisei unit, citing "the universal distrust in which they [Japanese Americans] are held."
 Despite resistance from military and War Relocation Authority leaders, the President eventually sided with the War Department, and on February 1, 1943, Roosevelt announced the creation of a segregated unit composed of Nisei soldiers and commanded by white officers.
-The 100th Infantry Battalion composed of men from Hawaii entered combat in Italy is September 1943 and suffered horrific casualties and became known as the Purple Heart Battalion.
+The 100th Infantry Battalion composed of men from Hawaii entered combat in Italy in September 1943 and suffered horrific casualties and became known as the Purple Heart Battalion.
 As a result, the 1st Battalion of the 442nd began sending replacement troops to join the 100th in early 1944.
 The 2nd and 3rd Battalions shipped out on May 1, 1944, joining the 100th in Italy in June 1944.
 These men arrived in Europe after the 100th Infantry Battalion had already established its reputation as a fighting unit, and in time, the 100th/442nd became, for its size and length of service, the most decorated unit in U.S. military history.

 522nd Field Artillery Battalion

 The Nisei 522nd Field Artillery Battalion was organized as part of the 442nd Regimental Combat Team; but towards the end of the war, the 522nd became a roving battalion, shifting to whatever command most needed the unit.
-The 522nd had the distinction of liberating survivors of the Dachau concentration camp system, from the Nazis on April 29, 1945.
+The 522nd had the distinction of liberating survivors of the Dachau concentration camp system from the Nazis on April 29, 1945.
 Nisei scouts west of Munich near the small Bavarian town of Lager Lechfeld encountered some barracks encircled by barbed wire.
 Technician Fourth Grade Ichiro Imamura described it in his diary: